 Know that any offer of compromise, made either orally or in writing, does not legally bind you to sue for that amount if the compromise is not accepted.
 For example, you could make an oral or written demand for $20,000, then offer to compromise for $15,000 and, if your compromise offer is turned down, still sue for the $20,000.

-If you are the potential plaintiff: Start by offering to shave about 20% off your original demand, in exchange for a settlement.
+Start by offering to shave about 20% off your original demand, in exchange for a settlement.
 Any less and you won't be taken seriously.
-Any more and you're giving away too much too soon.
+Any more and you're giving away too much too soon

 Source: "Small Claims and Traffic Courts," by John Goerdt (National Center for State Courts).